joy-zheng/Programmist/README.md

 2. To test the model and get results from a saved model, run `python3 main.py mode=='test'`

 ## Environment
-We have used Google's Deep Learning platform with Pytorch framework to train with GPU.
+We have used Google's Deep Learning VM with Pytorch framework to train with GPU.
 To run locally, follow the directions in setup conda section.

 #### Navigating GCP